fga150/FrozenWarsIS/README.md

 FrozenWarsIS
 ============

-Multiplayer Android Bomberman with an original theme developed for the subject "Sistemas Informaticos" at University Complutense of Madrid.
+Multiplayer Android Bomberman with an original theme developed for the subject "Ingenieria del Software" at University Complutense of Madrid.